normj/ServerlessTODOListTutorial/DotnetTryMaterial/FinalWrapup.md

 ### From the Author [Norm Johanson](https://twitter.com/socketnorm)
 Thank you for going through this tutorial and trying out this experiment of using **dotnet try**.
 I would greatly appeciate feedback on using **dotnet try** and if this is something I should do more of.
-Feel free to open up GitHub issues for feedback or fork the repo and send those PRs to fix my typos.
+Feel free to open up GitHub issues for feedback or fork the repo and send those PRs to fix my typos and grammar issues.

 <!-- Generated Navigation -->
 ---